 Fun things to do in Flagstaff with kids

 You could plan an entire weekend just hanging out on the property at Little America, but you’re probably coming to explore the beautiful surrounding area.
 And there’s so much to explore!
 We wish we had been able to stay longer, but unfortunately we had to leave after two nights.
-We look forward to returning in the future to dive deeper, but in the meantime I’ll highlight these great Flagstaff attractions.
+We look forward to returning in the future to dive deeper, but in the meantime click over to read more about all the fun things to do in Flagstaff with kids.